 Both network latency and throughput are important because they have an effect on how well your network is performing.
 If latency is too high then packets will take a longer amount of time to reach their destination.
 The more time it takes for packets to reach their destination, the slower devices, services, and applications will operate within the network.
 Likewise, the lower the amount of throughput, the lower the number of packets being processed in a specific time period.

-When latency and throughput have a minimum presence, they aren’t much of a problem.
-However, the moment latency gets too high or throughput falls, then your network is going to grind to a halt.
+The moment latency gets too high or throughput falls, then your network is going to grind to a halt.
 This is the point at which services will start to perform sluggishly as packets fail to reach their destination at a speed that can sustain the full operation of your network.

 Tools for Measuring Network Throughput